What is Menopause? – Menopause Symptoms, Complications and Testing.

 HOW WE CAN HELP

-Our Menopause blood test measures over 30 data points to help you understand your hormone levels better and to help evaluate other key aspects of health, including nutrition, risk of heart disease, thyroid function and bone health.
+Our Menopause blood test measures over 30 biomarkers to help you understand your hormone levels better and assess the impact of menopause on your heart health and other key health areas.

 REFERENCES: